-Food is available in the dining room and students can buy a variety of different breakfast items before school and at break ranging from bacon sandwiches to fruit pots, yoghurt and cereal.
 At lunchtime students and staff are offered the option of a meal deal including a main course with dessert and drink along with a variety of smaller items such as sandwiches, paninis, soups, pasta pots, jacket potatoes and wraps.

 The canteen serves a three week rotational menu which changes twice a year, serving a variety of different meals every day, which always includes a vegetarian option.

 Students may bring a packed lunch to school.
-Packed lunches, sweets and chocolate bars should not be eaten on the school corridors or in the school grounds – only fruit, water and fruit juices may be consumed outside the designated packed lunch rooms.
+Packed lunches, sweets and chocolate bars should not be eaten on the school corridors or in the school grounds – only water and fruit juices may be consumed outside the designated packed lunch areas.
 This ensures students sit down to eat and minimises litter around the site.

 Free School Meals